-The Roman settlement, which they named Lutetia and later Lutèce, was originally located on the Left Bank Sainte Geneviève Hill and the Île de la Cité.
-Until the collapse of the Roman Empire in the 5th century AD, Lutèce became a prosperous city with various palaces, baths, temples and theatres, as well as a forum and an amphitheatre.
-Few of these buildings survive today, but the most impressive is the public baths – one of the largest surviving Roman buildings in north western Europe.
-Architectural features and other smaller artefacts from many of these sites have been found in excavations around the city, and can be seen at the Musée de Cluny, which was in fact partially constructed on the ruins of Roman baths.
-There are also many artefacts from this period in the Carnavalet Museum.
+The Roman settlement, originally named Lutetia and later Lutèce, was located on the Left Bank at Sainte Geneviève Hill and the Île de la Cité.
+Until the collapse of the Roman Empire in the 5th century AD, Lutèce became a prosperous city with substantial palaces, baths, temples and theatres, as well as a forum and an amphitheatre (Arènes de Lutèce).
+Few of these buildings survive today, but the most impressive is the public baths – one of the largest surviving Roman buildings in north western Europe (Thermes de Cluny).
+Remains of the later Roman period of Paris have been uncovered in and can be seen at the La crypte archéologique de l’île de la Cité in front of Notre Dame Cathedral.

-When it comes to sightseeing mutli-passes Paris has a few to choose from, with a range of benefits and advantages.
+When it comes to sightseeing mutli-passes there are a few to choose from for Paris, with a range of benefits and advantages.
 Convenience and peace of mind has to be up there at the top of the list of benefits.
 You have chosen which pass is right for you, purchased it, you know what is included so now you can relax and enjoy your visit.
 There are two popular and useful passes for sightseeing in Paris.

 The first, and most basic is the Paris Museum Pass, produced by an association of the museums in the Paris region.
 Buying this pass (available for 2, 4, or 6 consecutive days) gets you unlimited entry to over 50 museums and monuments in and around Paris.
 It is as simple as that, and at €74 for an adult for six days you have to agree that is a good price to pay.
 Click here to buy the Paris Museum Pass online (on that page you will see a full list of which museums and monuments are included on the Paris Museum Pass).
 The cost of visiting the ten most popular attractions including the Louvre and the Palace of Versailles comes to just under €120 – a list that could easily be done in 4 days (a 4-day pass is €62).

-Now most people visiting Paris, certainly for the first time, do not only visit museums.
+Most people visiting Paris, certainly for the first time, do not only visit museums.
 And, even if you do there are other expenses, such as travel, to consider.
-This is where the commercial pass offers added benefits and advantages.
-The most popular, and in my view the only one worth considering, is the Paris Pass.
+This is where the Paris Pass offers added benefits; the most popular, and in my view the only one worth considering.
 The first additional feature worth mentioning is the free access to public transport (Metro, buses and RER trains) in zones 1, 2 and 3 for the life of the pass.
 Thereafter passholders get entry to other attractions and activities as well as a range of discounts at various shops, restaurants and other retail outlets.
-For example, the Grevin Wax Museum is free with the Paris Pass.
 The Paris Pass includes a greater number of attractions, and more with ‘free’ entry, than any of the other Paris city passes available.